-What is the Zero Infinitive?
+What is the Bare Infinitive?

 The zero (bare) infinitive is a type of complement with an infinitive verb form that’s not preceded by the particle to.
 Also known as the bare infinitive.

-Uses of the Zero Infinitive
+Uses of the Bare Infinitive

 After Modal Auxiliary Verbs